 According to a (well-researched, I must add) article on Huffington Post:

 “On average, a woman has her period from three to seven days and the average woman menstruates from age 13 until age 51.
 That means the average woman endures some 456 total periods over 38 years, or roughly 2,280 days with her period — 6.25 years of her life.”

 The article recommends you should change your tampon every 4 to 8 hours (on average of every 6 hours).
 With an average period lasting five days, that adds up to 20 tampons per cycle x 456 periods = 9,120 tampons.

 You know how much your tampons cost.
 You do the math.

 How much is a menstrual cup?
-It depends on the brand, but you can get a Lily Cup for $39.95 and it’s supposed to last for years.
-I’ve only had mine for a couple of months, but it seems to be pretty sturdy.
+It depends on the brand, but you can get a Lily Cup for $29.95 or less and it's supposed to last for years.
+I've only had mine for a couple of months, but it seems to be pretty sturdy.

 2. Period cups are better for your body